25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 ASP.NET Core Identity:

-- Is an API that supports user interface (UI) login functionality.
+- Is an API that supports user interface (UI) login functionality

-- Manages users, passwords, profile data, roles, claims, tokens, email confirmation, and more.
+- Manages users, passwords, profile data, roles, claims, tokens, email confirmation, and more

 Steps to add Identity to the application: